 I have championed using precooked, store-bought rotisserie chickens for years.
 At this moment, in fact, I have the meat from two rotisserie chickens cubed and ready to use.
 I love it, but I now know I can make chicken taste even better – the type of chicken where true chicken flavor takes center stage and the salt content is controlled.

 Let’s take a quick trip around this recipe:

-First, wash and dry the chicken, inside and out.
+First, pat the chicken dry with paper towels, inside and out.
 Then sprinkle salt and pepper inside the cavities and under the wings.
 Next, it’s time to truss (tying the chicken to keep the legs and wings tucked next to the body so it will cook more evenly) this critter.
 Cut a piece of twine 3′ long, and position the bird with the breast side up and legs facing you.
 Place the center of the twine under the tailbone, lift and criss-cross the twine up and over the legs.
 Now, loop it around the legs, reverse it and pull to tighten the legs together (refer to photos).

 Next, hold onto the twine while you flip and turn the chicken so the neck end is now facing you.
 Tighten the twine across the legs and tie it to keep the legs and wings snug against the body.
 It sounds trickier than it is – refer to the photos, and if more instruction is needed, numerous videos can be found online.
 There are many ways to truss a chicken, but this method worked well for me.

 The final preparation touches could not be simpler.
 Liberally season our featherless friend with black pepper and kosher salt then place it on a roasting rack over a foil-lined roasting pan.
 Cook it until it is golden brown and tender.